alexandrglm/myLearningCorner/IBM_JAVA_Devel/01-Software_Engineering/MODULE_4_Soft-Architecture_Design_Patterns/04-008_Deployment_Environments/04-008_Deployment_Environments.md

 ## Lesson Speech

 Welcome to Application Deployment Environments.
-After watching this video you will also be able to: **List different types of pre-production environments and state their purpose**; **Differentiate a production environment from other application environments**; and **compare and contrast deployment options**.
+After this guide you will also be able to: **List different types of pre-production environments and state their purpose**; **Differentiate a production environment from other application environments**; and **compare and contrast deployment options**.

 **An application environment is the combination of the hardware and software resources required to run an application.** This includes: **the application code and/or binary executables for its various components or modules**; **the software stack it requires for running the application** such as modules and libraries it depends on, third-party applications and middleware; and **the operating system, any networking components and infrastructure, as well as any physical or virtual hardware** including computing or processing resources, memory, and storage.